Research Projects

 round shape.

-Figure C1. γCD (in red) binds to the storage site of the Glucose Phosphorylase b dimer.
+Fig. C1. γCD (in red) binds to the storage site of the Glucose Phosphorylase b dimer.

-III.
+II.
 Ferredoxins

-Structure determination of the new family of 2[4Fe4S]
+Structural and electrochemical studies of the new family of 2[4Fe4S]

-ferredoxins (Fds) from selected pathogenic bacteria as
+ferredoxins (Fds) from selected pathogenic bacteria

 Escherichia

-coli (EcFd), Pseudomonas aeruginosa (PaFd), allochromatium
+coli (EcFd), Pseudomonas aeruginosa (PaFd),

-vinosum (alvinFd) in order to correlate their structure to the low and
+Fig. C2) in order to correlate their structure to the widely different reduction potentials of their two metal clusters [–460

-II.
-The degree of
+The degree of exposure to the

-exposure of cluster I
+outer environment of cluster I

 leads towards less negative reduction potentials (E°).
 This is better